mobizon/mobizon-php/README.md

 # PHP library for communicating with Mobizon SMS HTTP API

-[PHP class](https://github.com/mobizon/mobizon-php/blob/master/src/MobizonApi.php) for communication with SMS API Mobizon - mobizon-php.
+[PHP class](https://github.com/mobizon/mobizon-php/blob/master/src/MobizonApi.php) for interaction with Mobizon SMS API - mobizon-php.

 Minimal required PHP version - 5.3.3

 To start sending SMS messages through Mobizon API you should do three simple steps:

 1. [Register account](https://mobizon.com/registrationcountries) at [Mobizon](https://mobizon.com/) website
-2. [Enable API](https://mobizon.kz/bulk-sms/gateway/api#1) in your Mobizon account settings
+2. [Enable API](https://help.mobizon.com/help/sms-api/sms-api#how-to-set-up-api) in your Mobizon account settings and get API key provided
-3. Copy API key - when you enable API access in your account, system provides you with API key, which you use then in your software.
+3. Setup your software to send SMS thorough Mobizon or what ever you need to fulfil your company business requirements.
+See [examples](https://github.com/mobizon/mobizon-php/tree/master/docs/examples) for typical scenarios.

-Details of connection your software to API is described at  [Mobizon website](https://mobizon.kz/bulk-sms/gateway/api)
+How to integrate your software to our API is described at [Mobizon knowledge base website](https://help.mobizon.com/help/sms-api/sms-api)

 # Composer